Eleven schoolchildren killed in Myanmar air strike: UNICEF

 Video footage obtained from a local community group shows a classroom with blood on the floor, damage to the roof and a mother crying over her son's dead body.

-The junta confirmed they had sent troops in helicopters to the village after receiving a tip-off that fighters from the Kachin Independence Army -- an ethnic rebel group -- and from a local anti-coup militia were moving weapons in the area.
+The junta said they had sent troops in helicopters to Let Yet Kone village after receiving a tip-off that fighters from the Kachin Independence Army (KIA) -- an ethnic rebel group -- and from a local anti-coup militia were moving weapons in the area.

 The military accused the rebel fighters of using civilians as human shields, and said it had seized mines and explosives from the village.